AsmaBenHmidene/food-sales-predictions/README.md

 - The Final Model Chosen is the Linear Regression Model.

 ## Recommendations:

- The properties of products and outlets that play crucial roles in increasing sales are as follow:
+The properties of products and and outlets that play crucial roles in increasing sales are as follow:

- -
+ 1. outlet types: since Supermarket Type3 shows the highest sales average (3700), it will be recommended to increase the number of this type of supermarket instead of Supermarket Type 3 which represent the main type among all outlets(65%).

+ 2. properties of products: >  Regular products represent the principle sales and more specifically seafood.
+Fruits and vegetables come in the second position even though they represent the main products offered for sales.
+For Low fat item, starchy foods represent the most selled product.

+ 3.